 Two experts told us about Social Hour Cocktails, founded by bartenders Tom Macy and Julie Reiner, the minds behind the award-winning Brooklyn bar Clover Club.
 The line includes three cocktails in cans — a gin-and-tonic, a whiskey mule, and a pacific spritz — crafted with American-made liquors and ingredients.
 Leyenda and Fiasco!
 Wine and Spirits co-owner Ivy Mix says her favorite canned booze is the whiskey mule.
 “It has a fantastic spicy ginger kick that keeps me (and seemingly everyone else) coming back sip after sip,” she says.
 Adds Frechette, “Tom and Julie are two of the most fastidious bartenders in the business, and their attention to detail translates into their line.”

 Mezcal diehards will be delighted to hear that there’s an entire line of canned cocktails dedicated to the agave-born liquor.
-The California-based Elenita currently sells two flavors: a refreshing cucumber-lime-basil cocktail and a more fiery, pineapple-and-jalapeño version.
+The California-based Elenita currently sells four flavors: cucumber-lime-basil, pineapple-jalapeño, strawberry mule, and passionfruit paloma.
 “They taste just like a bartender made them right in front of you while you were lying in a hammock on the beach in Cabo,” says Trevor Hoff, the owner of L.A.’s The Liquor Fountain.
 “They’re not trying to make cocktails for every drinker, but if you like mezcal in your cocktail, you’re set.”

 Kennebunkport Resort Collection beverage manager Monika Lavigne says all three of Dogfish Head’s new canned cocktails “are ideal summer sippers.”
 But the “sweet and sour profile” of the Blueberry Shrub Vodka Soda is what she gravitates toward the most.